andreamangano/confetti-cli/README.md

 JavaScript for customized slide decks.
 Why not get started now?

 # Installation
 Install the library as any other global [npm](https://www.npmjs.com) package.
-Be sure to have npm and node installed then launch the command:
+Be sure to have npm, git and node installed.
+If your computer already has these, just install Confetti with npm:

 ``` bash
 $ npm install confetti-cli -g